 The Costs of Chronic Disease in the U.S.

-Americans chronic health problems and diseases not only come at the expense of individuals well-being, they also constitute a massive burden on the U.S. economy.
-When including the costs of lost economic productivity, the total costs of chronic diseases in the U.S. is equivalent to almost one-fifth of the American economy.
+Americans' chronic health problems and diseases not only come at the expense of individuals well-being, they also constitute a massive burden on the U.S. economy.
+When including the costs of lost economic productivity, the total costs of the varying types of chronic disease in the U.S. is equivalent to almost one-fifth of the American economy.